vishrantgupta/Copy-Paste-Utility/README.md

 5. Now go to main window and select the category, a new window will pop up will all the fields you added under selected category.

+6. You can also minimize the main window, and it will be added in your taskbar.

 Enjoy...